AutoRoboCulture/Nindamani-the-weed-removal-robot/README.md

 ```
 # Potential Improvements

 We have presented the concept that how weeds can be detected from crops using Artifical Intelligence and through delta arm robot weeds are removed autonomously.
-It's not perfect of course as you can see in the **video** but can be solved.
-Here some our ideas which can improvise this robot in future:
+It's not perfect of course as you can see in the **video link** but can be improved.
+Here are some of our ideas which can improvise this robot in future:

-- Gripper design enchancement with more sharp at front and less gap in between them for picking up the weed.
+- Gripper design enchancement with end tip as arrow shaped.
+- Delta arm reach can be improved with high torque stepper motor.
-- With RTK-GPS and 4 wheeled drive + 4 wheel steering in robot, it will make whole robot working autonomously.
+- With RTK-GPS and 4 wheeled drive + 4 wheel steering implementation on robot, it will make whole robot working autonomously.
-- Need 3d mapping of land by Lidar can be used for finding variations in height of crops & weeds
+- Need 3D mapping of land using Lidar, for finding variations in height of crops, weeds and ridge.

-# Developers and Contact Detail
+# Developer's Contact Detail
 ```
 Kevin Patel
 Nihar Chaniyara